An icon representing a D-pad of a gamepad

 4. Solder the buttons to the PiSugar header.
 As a recommendation, wire all the GND connections in series (black wires in the picture).
 That way you will only use 1 or 2 GND pins on the Raspberry Pi:

-5. Add an aluminum heatsink to the Raspberry Pi.
-Although this step is entirely optional, for more demanding tasks such as gaming, it's recommended to have some form of cooling.
+5. Add heatsinks to the Raspberry Pi CPU, GPU, etc. For demanding tasks such as gaming, it's recommended to have some form of cooling.

 6. Attach the Raspberry Pi to the PCB-prototype using (2x) screws on the pins side and (2x) 10mm spacers on the other side.